 British Universities and Colleges Sport (BUCS) is the National Governing Body who organises the majority of competitive sport in Higher Education across the UK.
 All teams that compete in BUCS competitions can earn points for the University.
 Points are awarded for individual and team performances in league, cup and tournaments, all collating into a final university league table which we consistently rank within the top 10 for.

 Most league matches take place on a Wednesday afternoon, with lectures across the University finishing by 1pm.
 Some matches and tournaments take place on weekends as well, with this largely dependent on the competition and the sport.

 How can I compete in BUCS?

-Thirty-six of our 48 sports clubs enter teams into BUCS competitions totalling over 70 teams.
+Forty-one of our 49 sports clubs can enter teams into BUCS competitions totalling over 1600 athletes.
 To become a member of a club you have to be a student at the University of Bath, then once a member of one of these clubs, you may be selected through trials or recognition in a recreational program to take part in BUCS competition.